veny/dumon/README.md

 # dumon

-Dual monitor manager  for linux.
+Dual monitor manager for Linux with GTK2 based user interface represented by system tray icon and its context menu.

 ## SCREENSHOTS